-If you suffer from chronic neck and back pain, or chronic lower back pain, there is a minimally invasive option that you may want to discuss with your doctor called Radiofrequency ablation (RFA).
+If you suffer from chronic neck or chronic lower back pain, there is a minimally-invasive option, called radiofrequency ablation (RFA), that you may want to discuss with your doctor.
 For some patients, RFA may reduce or eliminate pain for months at a time.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-“As we age, the joints in the neck and spine are more likely to develop arthritis, which can result in chronic pain,” says pain management specialist Teresa Dews, MD, FIPP, vice chair of Pain Management and medical director of the Cleveland Clinic Pain Management Center at Hillcrest Hospital.
+“As we age, the joints in the neck and back are more likely to develop arthritis, which can result in chronic pain,” says pain management specialist Teresa Dews, MD.
 She says RFA can help provide patients long-term relief.

-For example, pain treatment could start with various exercises and water therapy.
-But if a person needs additional intervention to address pain, they can explore RFA treatments as well.
-The results of RFA vary by patient, lasting on average from three to six months, and in some cases up to a year.
+For example, your pain treatment plan could start with various exercises, yoga and water therapy.
+But if you need additional intervention to address your specific pain, exploring RFA is a good option.
+The results of RFA vary, lasting on average from three to six months, and in some cases up to a year.

 The procedure is relatively simple and typically covered by insurance.
-While the procedure may vary by medical center, here is how it is performed by Dr. Dews at Cleveland Clinic.
+While the procedure may vary by medical center, here is how it’s generally performed.

-First, the physician reviews the patient’s medical history and completes a physical exam.
-If she determines that the patient is a candidate for RFA, she then conducts a diagnostic nerve block, which stops nerve function for a short time, similar to how a dentist uses Novocain®.
-If the temporary nerve block works to relieve the pain, then RFA is a viable option for longer-term pain relief.
+First, your pain specialist will review your medical history and complete a physical exam.
+If you’re a candidate for RFA, you’ll undergo a diagnostic nerve block.
+This stops nerve function in the area for a short time, similar to how a dentist uses Novocain®.
+If the temporary nerve block works to relieve your pain, then it tells the doctor that RFA is a viable option for longer-term pain relief.

-Prior to the RFA treatment, a patient must fast for six hours and may need to adjust other medications taken on a regular basis.
+Prior to the RFA treatment, you must fast for six hours and may need to adjust any other medications you take on a regular basis.

-The procedure takes about 30 to 40 minutes, followed by a 15-minute recovery period during which the patient’s blood pressure and pulse are monitored.
-Patients may then return home with the assistance of a responsible adult driver.
-They come back for a follow-up visit in eight to 12 weeks.
+The procedure takes about 30 to 40 minutes, followed by a 15-minute recovery period during which your vital signs, like blood pressure and pulse, are monitored.
+You may then return home with the assistance of a responsible adult driver, as driving isn’t permitted after having an RFA procedure.
+You can return for a follow-up visit in 8-12 weeks.

-Most patients have some minor discomfort shortly after the RFA procedure but are able to resume normal activities within 24 hours.
+You may have some minor discomfort shortly after an RFA procedure, but should be able to return to your normal activities within 24 hours.